nisicadmir/nodejs-typescript/tutorial-3.md

 export const UserModel: Model<IUser> = model('user', IUserSchema);
 ```
 Now lets create a connection to the MongoDB database via mongoose.
+We will call the file `mongoose.index.ts` and place it folder`src/models`.
 > Note: We need to have a MongoDB database running in order to connect to it.
 If you use docker you can find the `docker-compose.yml` file on github which link is provided in this tutorial and just run `docker-compose up -d`.

 ```typescript